Maximising Your Take-Home Pay: 5 Legal Ways to Reduce Your UK Tax Bill in 2026/27

 If you are married or in a civil partnership and one partner earns below the Personal Allowance (£12,570), the lower earner can transfer £1,260 of their unused allowance to the higher earning partner.
 This saves the couple up to £252 per year.

 The claim can be backdated for up to four tax years, meaning an eligible couple who has never claimed could receive a lump sum of up to approximately £1,260 in backdated savings.
 The application takes minutes on the HMRC website and once set up, it renews automatically each year until cancelled.
+For step-by-step instructions, eligibility rules, and common rejection reasons, see our Marriage Allowance guide.

 Eligibility requires the higher-earning partner to be a basic rate taxpayer.
 In Scotland, this means their taxable income must not exceed the Intermediate Rate boundary of £43,662.
 In England, Wales, and Northern Ireland, the limit is £50,270.